emrebengue/Event_Scraper/README.md

 #### Export Support:
 - Events can be downloaded as `.json` or `.xlsx`.
 - JSON output mirrors the structure returned by OpenAI.

+## FastAPI Endpoints

+In addition to the Flask interface, we implemented a separate FastAPI service for programmatic access to the scraping tools.
+These endpoints are designed to support different workflows (e.g., triggering a scrape from a frontend, uploading a PDF, or using screenshots).

+Each route points to a specific file and backend function depending on the type of input (URL, image, PDF, or plain HTML).

+---

+### `POST /extract-screenshot`
+**Points to:** `boto.py → main()`
+**Use for:** Scraping events from a **URL** by taking a screenshot of the page.
+- Captures a full-page screenshot using Selenium
+- Uploads it to S3
+- Extracts structured event data using AWS Textract and OpenAI if needed
+- Returns a CSV with the results

+---

+### `POST /extract-from-upload`
+**Points to:** `boto.py → main()`
+**Use for:** Scraping events from a **user-uploaded screenshot/image file**.
+- Designed for direct image uploads (e.g., PNGs)
+- Performs the same processing as `/extract-screenshot`, but skips the URL screenshotting step

+---

+### `POST /extract-algo`
+**Points to:** `main11.py → main()`
+**Use for:** Scraping events using **HTML parsing and link crawling**.
+- Fetches the HTML source of the provided URL
+- Applies the `extract_event_sections` function to identify the most relevant content
+- Uses OpenAI to extract structured data from listings and linked detail pages
+- Merges both into a unified JSON format

+---

+### `POST /extract-pdf`
+**Points to:** `pdf_extract_via_s3.py → extract_text_from_pdf()`
+**Use for:** Uploading a **PDF catalog or event flyer** for OCR-based extraction.
+- Uploads the PDF to S3
+- Runs an async Textract job to detect and extract lines
+- Sorts and formats the result based on bounding boxes
+- Sends the text to OpenAI to generate structured JSON of event data

+---